 Angel Falls, Venezuelan Waterfall

 The Angel Falls, also known as Salto Angel, is located in the Canaima National Park in Venezuela.
-Ironically, the name of the mountain from which it flows, it Auyan Tepui, meaning Devil’s Mountain.
+Ironically, the name of the mountain from which it flows, is Auyan Tepui, meaning Devil’s Mountain.
 The mouth of the water fall is also referred to as the Devil’s Mouth.

 Angel, his wife, and his Venezuelan guide named Gustavo Heny were with him.
 Heny was familiar with the land and was able to lead the group off the mountain and to the Mission of Kamarata in only 11 days.
 When they reached the mission, Angel was thrilled with finding the tallest waterfall.
-In 1970, Angel’s plan was actually found at the top of the waterfall, and they pulled up the plane, restored it, and it now sits in the Aviation Museum in Maracay.
-They also created a replica of the plan to sit at the top of the falls, as a tourist features.
+In 1970, Angel’s plane was actually found at the top of the waterfall, and they pulled up the plane, restored it, and it now sits in the Aviation Museum in Maracay.
+They also created a replica of the plane to sit at the top of the falls, as a tourist feature.

 To visit the falls, you must begin at a small village surrounding the falls, like Kamarta, Kavak, or Canaima.
 The trek will still be a few days long.